Radu1109/Banking-system/README.md

 Name your schema (e.g., mydb) and click Apply.
 If using the command line, run the following command:

-If using the command line, run the following command:
 CREATE DATABASE mydb;